nihr43/nixos-auto-install/README.md

 ## /etc/nixos/hardware-configuration.nix

-[`/etc/nixos/hardware-configuration.nix`](hardware-configuration.nix) contains the filesystem configuration as well as `hardware.enableAllFirmware = true` so that your device likely has all of the drivers you need.
-You should tweak the encryption settings as specified in the [Disk Encryption](#disk-encryption) section and if you want a leaner system you can replace the `enableAllFirmware` with configuration specific to your device.
+[`/etc/nixos/hardware-configuration.nix`](hardware-configuration.nix) contains the filesystem configuration.
+You can als set `hardware.enableAllFirmware = true` if your device needs non-distributable drivers.
+You should tweak the encryption settings as specified in the [Disk Encryption](#disk-encryption) section.

 ## Building